mgvalverde/single_text_summarizer/README.md

 Currently the input only accepts .txt files and the working language is English.

+### Intro

 Nowadays we are sorrounded by tons of information.
 It comes from many different sources, and not all of it is relevant.
 The time limitation is a fact that must be also taken into account.
 For such reason, community is gathering efforts about ways to syntethize that information, keeping just the crucial part.
 Using machine learning and NPL we can deal with it.

 Summarizing algorithms are frequently found to extract the main topics in a collection of documents.
 I haven't found many examples for single text summarizing.
 Stil, one interesting example can be found in the repo holding the package [*textmineR*](https://github.com/TommyJones/textmineR).
-There, the **centrality eigen-vector** algorimth is used.
-Here its results will be compared to those given by the **hierarchical clustering** based solution.
+In that example, a **centrality eigen-vector** based solution is used.
+Here, results achieved using it will be compared to those given by the **hierarchical clustering** based solution.

 As an example text, it is used the first chapter of the George Orwell's novel [1984](https://english-e-reader.net/book/1984-george-orwell).
 The book can be found, as many other, on the website [english-e-reader.net](https://english-e-reader.net/).

-## Intro

-### NLP - steam, preprocessing and all that stuff

-### Hierarchical clustering

-### Central eigenvector

-### Code
+## Code description.

 A .txt document must be selected and loaded.
 This will be the target document for both examples.